chloelaignel31-boop/Laignel.Chloe/readme.md

 Baseline comparisons between included and excluded patients were conducted using the Mann–Whitney U test for continuous variables and Fisher’s exact test for categorical variables.

-Changes in functional capacity before and after the intervention were assessed using the Wilcoxon signed-rank test.
+Changes in functional capacity before and after the intervention were assessed using both a paired t-test and a Wilcoxon signed-rank test.
+Due to the small sample size and the heterogeneity of individual responses, the Wilcoxon signed-rank test was retained as the primary method for interpretation.

 The association between functional capacity and quality of life was evaluated using Spearman’s rank correlation coefficient.